-If you or a loved one has suffered an injury resulting from pharmacy error, contact a pharmacy malpractice lawyer to discuss your legal options.
+If you or a loved one has suffered an injury resulting from a pharmacy error, contact a pharmacy malpractice lawyer to discuss your legal options.

-At TorHoerman Law, we have a team of experienced pharmacy malpractice lawyers available to discuss your potential case, no-obligation and free of charge
+At TorHoerman Law, we have a team of experienced pharmacy malpractice lawyers available to discuss your potential case, no-obligation and free of charge.